Nxcol/TryHackMe-Notes/README.md

 # TryHackMe-Notes
-Summaries of labs/rooms I've done
+Summaries of labs/rooms I've completed in cybersecurity.
-# DIRB - Web Content Scanner
+This repo serves as a **portfolio** to show my hands-on skills.# DIRB - Web Content Scanner

 DIRB is a web content scanner that brute-forces hidden files and directories on a website.
 I practiced it in a lab environment (TryHackMe).